-The 31 December 2021 Mineral Resource estimate was based on the geological interpretations carried out by Philsaga Mining Corporation's ("Philsaga") geological staff under the direction of Mr James Llorca, General Manager of Geology and Resources.
-The resource estimates were carried out by Philsaga's geological team in consultation with Carras Mining Pty Ltd ("Carras"), using the methodologies previously developed jointly by Philsaga and Carras.
+The 31 December 2022 Mineral Resource estimate was based on the geological interpretations carried out by Philsaga Mining Corporation's ("Philsaga") geological staff under the direction of Mr James Llorca, General Manager of Geology and Resources.
+Philsaga's geological team carried out the resource estimates in consultation with Carras Mining Pty Ltd ("Carras"), using the methodologies previously developed jointly by Philsaga and Carras.

 The estimation method was identical to that used in previous years.
-The differences between the resources are attributed mainly to additional information from drilling, grade control, mine depletion, and an increase in the geological understanding of the Co-O veins system.
-On 31 December 2021, the vein interpretation focused on the higher-grade component of the veins.
-In addition, it included the surrounding low-grade stock work material as internal dilution, resulting in an improved continuity of these narrower vein systems.
+The differences between the resources are attributed mainly to additional information from drilling, grade control, mine depletion, and an increased geological understanding of the Co-O veins system.
+At 31 December 2022, the vein interpretation focused on the higher-grade component of the veins.
+In addition, it included the surrounding low-grade stock work material as internal dilution, resulting in improved continuity of these narrower vein systems.